 Cherry-pick some commits from one branch to another

 This is pretty easy.
-Many of the guides online talk about using particular tools, so i just want to write down the technique used for the commandline.
+Many of the guides online talk about using particular tools, so I just want to write down the technique used for the commandline.

 First -- find the full SHA of the commits you want to cherry-pick.